pstorozenko/pstorozenko.github.io/content/posts/stylegan-in-your-hands.md

 So far we have operated on faces generated from random vectors.
 This might be a great fun, but we might want to _edit_ some photo using StyleGAN.
 Surprisingly enough it is _somehow_ possible with [encoder4editing](https://github.com/omertov/encoder4editing)!
-Using this technique along with aging and pose directions I created this mashup between e4e approximations of aging presidents Andrzej Duda and Volodymyr Zelenskyy.
+Using this technique along with aging and pose directions we can create interesting mashups.
+Following a common pattern to use [the US presidents](https://github.com/ageitgey/face_recognition) for benchmarking [CV](https://en.wikipedia.org/wiki/Computer_vision) algorithms, I present you the mashup between aging presidents Andrzej Duda and Volodymyr Zelenskyy.

 ![](presidents.webp)

 ## StyleGAN and e4e at home

 Similarly to the previous post, encoder4editing model authors provided [a colab notebook for experimenting](https://colab.research.google.com/github/omertov/encoder4editing/blob/main/notebooks/inference_playground.ipynb)!
-Here it will not be as easy straightforward as earlier because the model is not included in any kind of model zoo.
+Here it will not be as easy and straightforward as earlier because the model is not included in any kind of model zoo.
 You have to follow the notebook step by step, cells might require some time to run.
-On one point, you will have to grant Google Cloud SDK access to your Google Drive.
+On one point, you will have to grant the Google Cloud SDK access to your Google Drive.
-It will be necessary to download the pretrained e4e model and load it into your colab environment (model weights over 1GB), don't be scared.
+It will be necessary to download the pretrained e4e model and load it into your colab environment (model weights over 1GB), don't be scared (the code will do it automatically for you).

-Some explanations regarding experiments in notebook:
+Some explanations regarding experiments in the notebook:

-- `ffhq_encode` - our focus StyleGAN trained on [FFHQ - dataset of high quality images](https://github.com/NVlabs/ffhq-dataset)
+- `ffhq_encode` - our focus, StyleGAN trained on [FFHQ - dataset of high quality images](https://github.com/NVlabs/ffhq-dataset)
 - `cars_encode` - StyleGAN on cars
 - `horse_encode` - StyleGAN on horse
 - `church_encode` - StyleGAN on church

 ### Working with real images approximations

-To provide your own photo for e4e to use, you can upload your photo to colab and change the first line in cell:
+To provide your own photo for e4e to use, you can upload your photo to colab (I explained it [in the previous post](/posts/playing-with-style-transfer#adjusting-for-images-from-you-local-disk)) and change the first line in cell:

 ```python
 image_path = EXPERIMENT_DATA_ARGS[experiment_type]["image_path"]